A guide to the most popular search engine providers and directories

 Today, Inktomi continues to crawl the web.
 The company had been left behind by rivals Google and AllTheWeb.com in terms of comprehensiveness, but changes made in the summer of 2002 made it much more competitive.
 It was purchased by Yahoo in March 2003.
 Nevertheless, Yahoo-owned Inktomi still continues to provide results to Yahoo-rival MSN Search (listed above).

 LookSmart is a human-compiled directory of web sites.
 The company does operate its own web site, but this really isn’t intended for the public to use.
-Instead, similar to Inktomi, LookSmart provides its results to other search engines that need listings.
+Instead, similar to Inktomi, LookSmart provides its results to other search engine providers that need listings.

 LookSmart gathers its listings in two ways.
 Commercial sites pay to be listed in its commercial categories, making the service very much like an electronic “Yellow Pages.”
 However, volunteer editors at the LookSmart-owned Zeal directory also catalog sites into non-commercial categories for free.
 Though Zeal is a separate web site, its listings are integrated into LookSmart’s results.